This article is in response to the comment by Liz Ditz on my article dated 21.8.2010.

 All my dyslexic students can read Malay and romanised Mandarin fluently.
 (If they can read in a language fluently it simply means that they do not have a problem with "phonological awareness".)
 They however have a problem reading in the English language.
 This prompted me to ask myself "Why this anomaly?"
 And over the years I have found that it is simply because dyslexic children's mind shut off when they are taught anything illogical.

 I started a blog to share my findings with parents of dyslexic children and it has been well received by people from countries where they speak more than one language.
 However people from countries like Australia, UK, Canada, NZ and US are reluctantly beginning to take a second look at my blog.
 I have a number of readers from US who seem to see what I have to say as they speak Spanish as well.

 English is orthographically inconsistent and this is one of the problems with dyslexic children learning to read in English.
 Example: They learn the words but, cut, gut and rut easily.
 But when I teach them the word put I could see the puzzled look on their face.
 Their mind just shuts down.
 (This is something I am trying to find out from psychologists - Is it possible for children to just shut off?)

 Another reason is the fact that most teachers do not teach the various sounds (phonemes) of the letters.
-The letter 'A' for instance has at least 6 sounds.
+The letter 'A' for instance represents at least 5 sounds.

 When I teach a dyslexic child the word 'cat' he learns it easily - bat, cat, fat, mat, rat, sat.